 - Assist faculty to find strategic funding opportunities

-- Provide complete pre-award consultations including hands-on proposal development for competitiveness, proposal review and editing, coaching/mentoring, and other support needs related to complex large-scale opportunities
+- Provide complete pre-award consultations including hands-on proposal development for competitiveness, proposal review, coaching/mentoring, and other support needs related to complex large-scale opportunities

 - Coordinate pre-submission peer reviews of proposal drafts